-Unbeatable.
 Nothing compares to a true analog effect when it comes to Tremolo pedals.
 The EBS TremoLo offer full bodied fat sound, in a tiny but sturdy little box that fits nicely on any pedal board, delivering all that great tremolo effects you've always aimed for.
 Perhaps most known as a guitar effect, the tremolo can add nice character to bass as well (just listen to the samples by Porcupine Tree bass innovator Colin Edwin below!)

-Several choices.
 Use the controls to set the Depth and Speed of the effect.
 The sweep character can be set to choice of three different waveforms; sine, square and sawtoothwaveforms and offers volume or filter type of effect.

-Mono or Stereo.
 The EBS TremoLo pedal operates in mono or true stereo with auto panning of the tremolo effect.
 The EBS TremoLo use true bypass techniques.

 Nominal Input Level - 8